 To perform a WAL-logged data update using the generic WAL record facility, follow these steps:

-buffer, flags) — register a buffer to be modified within the
+register a buffer to be modified within the current generic

-current generic WAL record.
-This function returns a pointer to a
+WAL record.
+This function returns a pointer to a temporary

-argument is a bit mask of flags applicable to the operation.
+third argument is a bit mask of flags applicable to the

-full-page image rather than a delta update should be included in
+that a full-page image rather than a delta update should be

 Apply modifications to the page images obtained in the previous step.

-the changes to the buffers and emit the generic WAL record.
+apply the changes to the buffers and emit the generic WAL